 Twitter’s API is similar to the one used for Facebook.
 Every tweet is monitored and replied to, as the company wants to make sure that the user’s experience is positive.
 If the user is following the company’s account, all interactions are sourced and displayed to the support team.

 The data coming in from both APIs is easily audited and supervised.
 This process should be continuous and short-term: in social media, everything happens in real time.
 If you blink, you might miss it.

-A well planned social media support team can help create a unified experience for the customer, no matter which channel it chooses to use when interacting with the company.
-From the human agent’s perspective, being able to tap into social media interactions can prove to be extremely valuable for the company in the long run
+A well planned social media support team can help create a unified experience for customers, no matter which channel they choose to use when interacting with the company.
+From the human agent’s perspective, being able to tap into social media interactions can prove to be extremely valuable for the company in the long run.

 * Source: Global Contact Centre Benchmarking Report, Dimension Data, 2016